 Where more than one person is liable for compensation, the claimant will not normally be concerned with any issues how of liability is apportioned between them.
 On current case law, those found liable will usually be jointly and severally liable.
 This means that the claimant can recover the whole amount of compensation (once) from anyone held liable.
 There may be fairly exceptional cases – probably where the damage is ‘divisible’ – where the tribunal decides that those responsible should only be liable to the claimant for a part each.
-See Hackney v Sivanandan, EAT (link to bailii.org), upheld by Court of Appeal (bailii.org) in January 2013, and Bungay v Saini (link to bailii.org), July 2011.
+See Hackney v Sivanandan, EAT (bailii.org), upheld by Court of Appeal (bailii.org) in January 2013, and Bungay v Saini (bailii.org), July 2011.

 Instructions and pressure